Manga: Gokukoku No Brynhildr aka: Kiwaguro No Brynhildr

 In chapter 69/episode 11, Ryouta finds out that Kuroha is his childhood friend Kuroneko after Kotori spills some juice on her by accident.
 Valkyria also finds them at the very end of the episode when she warps into the observatory right in front of them.

 Episode 12.
-The grani in Kotori's harness awakens, beginning the apocalypse.
+The Grane in Kotori's Harness awakens, beginning the apocalypse.

 Wham Line: This manga just loves these.
 For more, see the character entries.